• Skip to primary navigation

 Enjoy these Lentil Walnut Beet Balls with Spicy Tahini as a festive appetizer or main course!

-Eat them solo dunked in spicy tahini, throw them in a macro bowl, or wrap them up in a collard greens.
+Eat the balls solo dunked in spicy tahini, throw them in a macro bowl, or wrap them up in a collard greens.

 They have a bright cherry red interior with a satisfying crunch from the walnut crumble and a spicy kick courtesy of the sriracha.